Pathophysiological evaluation of venous catheter infections in hemodialysis patients

 Patel AR, Patel AR, Singh S, Singh S, Khawaja I. Central Line Catheters and Associated Complications: A Review.
 Cureus.
 2019;11(5):e4717.

 Machat S, Eisenhuber E, Pfarl G, Stübler J, Koelblinger C, Zacherl J, et al. Complications of central venous port systems: a pictorial review.
-Insights into Imaging.
+Insights Imaging.
 2019;10(1):86.

 Bouza E, San Juan R, Muñoz P, Pascau J, Voss A, Desco M. A European perspective on intravascular catheter-related infections: report on the microbiology workload, aetiology and antimicrobial susceptibility (ESGNI-005 Study).
 Clin Microbiol Infect.
 2004;10(9):838-42.